tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 Traditions and grants its mechanical effects to the user while employing her particular Tradition on all appropriate rolls.

-**<u>Ward vs Lupines:</u>** <u>This Ritual is now Ward vs Shapechangers, and does not protect against Ananansi.</u>
+**Ward vs Lupines:** This Ritual is now Ward vs Shapechangers, and does not protect against Ananansi.

-**<u>Enfolding the Believers:</u>** <u>Transcending Barriers Through Love & Pursuit of Apotheosis: These Rituals must be learned in the order expressed above, no skipping.
+**Enfolding the Believers:** Transcending Barriers Through Love & Pursuit of Apotheosis: These Rituals must be learned in the order expressed above, no skipping.
 Also, these Rituals are now completely decoupled from the actual number of Believers present.
 Instead they shall use a number of Dice equal to how many Cult Background that the Player is willing to utilize for the purpose.
-No other Background may be used: Cult ONLY.<u>
+No other Background may be used: Cult ONLY.

-**<u>Transcending Barriers:<u>** <u>Through Love is performed normally, but the number of Successes on the Ritual from which the caster can benefit is capped by the number of Dots she has in Cult in both Use Modes.</u>
+**Transcending Barriers:** Through Love is performed normally, but the number of Successes on the Ritual from which the caster can benefit is capped by the number of Dots she has in Cult in both Use Modes.

-**<u>Pursuit of Apotheosis:</u>** <u>Can permanently reduce the caster’s Generation by one, and this fact requires Occult 5 and the Ritual itself purchased with XP for the Character to be certain.
+**Pursuit of Apotheosis:** Can permanently reduce the caster’s Generation by one, and this fact requires Occult 5 and the Ritual itself purchased with XP for the Character to be certain.
 Strong hints of this fact are also had when a Character obtains both Occult 5 and any Blood Sorcery 5.
 One success is required for Generation Reduction.
 There is a hidden cap on the Generation of any Character; when you reach it, you will be informed.
 If you choose to exceed it, via ANY route, you are Retired: You won Vampire: The Masquerade (funky guitar riff).
-Count on becoming an NPC in the Venue.<u>
+Count on becoming an NPC in the Venue.

 **Necromancy** does not cause Sequela (ToS p52) in this Venue.